logan12358/SpeckleUnity/README.md

 # SpeckleUnity

-Proof-of-Concept integration of speckle and unity
+Proof-of-Concept integration of Speckle and Unity

 ## Disclaimer

-This is a very rough proof-of-concept project, not intended for actual use
+This is a very rough proof-of-concept project.

-Developed for Unity 2018.1.4f1, using .NET 4.x Equivalent (change in Player Settings->Other Settings)
+Developed for Unity 2018.3.1f1, using .NET 4.x Equivalent.

-### To use:
+## To use
-1. Drag UnitySpeckle folder into a new project
-2. Add SpeckleManager from Prefabs folder to scene
-3. Set StreamID on SpeckleManager in inspector.
+1. Open SpeckleUnity.sln
+2. Maybe update broken references to `UnityEngine.dll`
+3. Build Solution
+4. Copy built dlls (except for `UnityEngine.*`) into your Unity project
+5. Create a GameObject with a UnitySpeckle component and a SpeckleConverter component
-4. Set server and authtoken directly in the UnityReciever script
+6. Set the stream ids, server urls, and prefabs.

+## Limitations

 Does not implement runtime login or stream selection.